How to remove mouth sores: canker causes, types and treatment

 What are mouth sores?

-Mouth sores are small lesions that usually occur on the tongue, lips, gums, inner cheeks, the roof of the mouth and at the corners of the mouth.
+Mouth sores are small lesions in your mouth.
+They usually occur: on the tongue, lips, gums, inner cheeks, the roof of the mouth and at the corners of the mouth.
 They can vary in appearance, size, and severity, and may cause pain and discomfort.

 Types of mouth sores

 As previously mentioned, there are numerous types of mouth sores which can vary in appearance and severity.
-Below we will explore just some of these types of mouth sores so that you can gain a deeper understanding of what they look like and what might cause them.
+We explore just some of these types of mouth sores so that you can gain a deeper understanding of what they look like and what might cause them.

 Canker sores

-Canker sores, also known as aphthous ulcers, are small lesions that usually develop inside the gums or lips, or on the tongue.
-They are round in shape with a white or yellow centre and a red border.
+Ulcer canker sores (also known as aphthous ulcers), are round in shape with a white or yellow centre and a red border.

-This type of mouth sores is not contagious and isn’t usually a cause for concern, although they can cause some discomfort, especially when eating.
+These type of mouth sores are not contagious, so they aren't usually a cause for concern.
+The biggest issue is the pain and discomfort, especially when eating.
 They usually heal by themselves within a few weeks.

 Gingivostomatitis

 Gingivostomatitis is a type of oral infection that can cause blisters, sores and inflammation to occur in the mouth.
 It can cause some pain and can come with side effects such as bad breath and fever.
-Gingivostomatitis often develops due to a virus or bacteria which can come about as a result of poor oral hygiene.
-While this condition usually affects children, it can occur in adults as well.
+It's often the first herpes virus in children and comes from contact through droplets of an infected person.

 A woman holding an ice pack to her cheek.